adamsitnik/SafePayloadReader/README.md

 The goal of this library is to allow for safe reading of [Binary Format](https://learn.microsoft.com/openspecs/windows_protocols/ms-nrbf/75b9fe09-be15-475f-85b8-ae7b7558cfe5) payload from untrusted input.

 The principles:
-- Treating every input as hostile.
+- Treating every input as potentially hostile.
 - No type loading of any kind (to avoid remote code execution).
 - No recursion of any kind (to avoid unbound recursion, stack overflow and denial of service).
 - No buffer pre-allocation based on size provided in payload (to avoid running out of memory and denial of service).